MailToolbox/mail_plugger/docs/usage_of_fake_plugger_with_mail_grabber_in_ruby_on_rails.md

 # => #<Mail::Message:67120, Multipart: true, Headers: <Date: Thu, 08 Dec 2022 18:39:16 +0100>, <From: from@example.com>, <To: to@example.com>, <Message-ID: <639221447acc4_94a11b1c5358@server.local.mail>>, <Subject: Test2 email>, <Mime-Version: 1.0>, <Content-Type: multipart/alternative; charset=UTF-8; boundary="--==_mimepart_639221447968d_94a11b1c5343">, <Content-Transfer-Encoding: 7bit>, <delivery-system: test_api_client>>
 ```

-Then we can check grabbed emails on the web interface.
+Then we can check the grabbed emails on the web interface.
 If the Rails server is running, then open a browser and visit on the `http://localhost:3000/mail_grabber` page.